Floriane-Esson/5_ML_in_production/README.md

 5. On an other command shell, run the test :
     ```$ python test.py ```

-6. You can try to push it on Heroku.
+6. You can try to push it on Heroku 😉.

+GOOD LUCK ! 😃